RhetTbull/osxmetadata/README.md

 ### get_attribute
 `get_attribute(attribute_name)`

-Load attribute and return value or None if attribute was not set
+Load attribute and return value or None if attribute was not set (for list attributes, returns empty list if not set).

 - attribute_name: an osxmetadata Attribute name